brunasil98/Netflix_Projects/Heart Diseases/README.md

 !![image](https://user-images.githubusercontent.com/75848451/187725106-6e8aebda-99ae-4e2f-8d78-8bfe04e8bd3a.png)

  In this project, we created models to predict if the person has a heart diseases or not.
 We used five different approaches, one a linear regression,  second a K-Neighbors, third a  random forest classifier,  fourth decision tree and fifth a SVM.
-The K-Neighbords has a better prediction and SVC smaller type 2-error \e, which is crucial in biomedical field.
+The K-Neighbords has a better prediction and SVC smaller type II-error, which is crucial in biomedical field.